alanmitchell/fnsb-benchmark/README.md

 ## Running the Script

-The script is compatible with Python 3.5 or higher (it probably works with Python 2.7, but has not been tested with that version).
+The script is compatible with Python 3.5 or higher.
 To run the script, change into the root directory of the project on a command line.
 One of the following commands should start the script:

     python benchmark.py       # if 'python' starts Python 3 on your computer python3 benchmark.py      # some Python installs use 'python3' to start
     ./benchmark.py            # on Linux or Max OSX, if you set 'benchmark.py' to be executable

+If you have multiple anaconda environments installed, you will need to first activate the one running Python 3.5 by using the following command:

+	conda list envs					# Shows the names of your possible environments activate [your python 3.5 env]	# Activates the correct environment python benchmark.py				# Runs the script in the chosen environment

 The script will print messages to the console about its progress; cumulative execution time will also be shown at each step.
 This script will take a number of minutes to run.